rilhia/omni-endo-ai-mcp/README.md

 ## 🌐 Section B: Use it with Open WebUI

 This path lets you use either a **local AI model** running on your own machine via [Ollama](https://ollama.com), or a **cloud model via Google Gemini**, through a browser-based chat interface.
 It uses the full Docker stack, which also includes a bridge that turns the tools into a normal web API.

+> [!NOTE]
+> This is the "other LLMs" path.
+It works, but the tool was tuned for Claude (Section A), so expect the analysis here to be a little less slick, especially with smaller local models.
+If you have Claude Desktop, that remains the smoothest experience.

 ### B1.
 Start the stack
 In your terminal, in the project folder, run: